 Search results or individual plant names can be saved in personal plant lists.

-Everything is recorded within the database files, on your PC's hard-drive (or optionally external storage).
-Plant Base is not a CD-ROM type product with fixed data but instead uses an active read/write database, so all plant data is fully editable by the end-user.
-You can add your own information and photos to create a uniquely personal plant reference resource, customised to your specific needs.
-In fact, whilst we supply a database complete with thousands of plant records and pictures, specialist users may prefer to start with an empty database and then build a chosen collection of plant information records and images.
+Everything is recorded within the database files on your hard-drive (or optionally external storage).
+Plant Base uses an active read/write database, all plant data is fully editable by the end-user.
+Add your own information and photos to create a uniquely personal plant reference resource, customised to your specific needs.
+In fact, whilst we supply a database loaded with thousands of plant records and pictures, specialist users may prefer to start with an empty database and then build a chosen collection of plant information records and images.